- About Bard

 Live Arts Bard Presents Amanda Palmer and the Grand Theft Orchestra on September 5th and 6th

 ANNANDALE-ON-HUDSON, N.Y.— Singer/songwriter Amanda Palmer and her new band, The Grand Theft Orchestra, will perform at Bard’s Fisher Center for the Performing Arts on Wednesday, September 5, and Thursday, September 6 at 7:30 p.m.
 Palmer is launching the international tour of her first new studio album in four years, Theatre is Evil with these two public concerts in conjunction with the Grand Theft Orchestra, featuring Michael McQuilken, Chad Raines, and Jherek Bischoff, along with special guest performers.
-The concert will be held in Theater Two, and admission is $35.
+The concert will be held in LUMA Theater, and admission is $35.
 Tickets can be ordered online at fishercenter.bard.edu or by calling the box office at 845-758-7900.

 The album, Theatre Is Evil, showcases Amanda’s powerful vocals and talented songwriting in ways that may surprise even her most ardent fans.
 From tauntingly playful tunes to ballads that tug at the heartstrings, the album offers a collection of sounds and rhythms heavily influenced by the music Palmer grew up listening to—most notably ’80s synth rock and Brit Pop.